homebridge/HAP-NodeJS/README.md

 The implementation may not 100% follow the HAP MFi Specification since the MFi program doesn't allow individual developers to join.

-Remember to run `npm install` before actually running the server.
+Remember to run `npm install` and `npm install --only=dev` before actually running the server.

 Users can define their own accessories in: accessories/[name]_accessory.ts files, where [name] is a short description of the accessory.
 All defined accessories get loaded on server start.
 You can define accessories using an object literal notation (see [Fan_accessory.ts](src/accessories/Fan_accessory.ts) for an example) or you can use the API (see below).